 Pursuant to updated guidance from the University System of Georgia (USG), all vaccinated and unvaccinated individuals are encouraged to continue wearing a face covering while inside campus facilities.
 Unvaccinated individuals are also strongly encouraged to continue to socially distance while inside campus facilities.

-In accordance with USG policy, institutions will be returning to campus in the fall with no social distancing measures required.
-Faculty, staff and students are strongly encouraged to receive the COVID-19 vaccine.
+In accordance with USG policy, institutions will be returning to campus in the spring with no social distancing measures required.
+Faculty, staff and students are strongly encouraged to receive the COVID-19 vaccine and booster doses.